awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

   installation, this is accessible through the global object named :ref:`o2scl_settings <o2scl_settings>` and the command ``acol -v``.
   In a typical installation, the end-user should not need to use this.
-- O2SCL_EIGEN - Flag for Eigen support.
-The end-user will also need to define this for code based on O₂scl functions which use Eigen routines.
-The command ``acol -v`` reports whether or not Eigen support was enabled during compilation.
-- O2SCL_ENABLE_ACOL - Internal flag to tell the makefiles if ``acol`` is to be compiled.
-This is set by default unless the configure script is specified with ``--disable-acol``.
-- O2SCL_FAST_TEST - Internal flag to speed up testing so that travis-ci.org builds don't time out.
-This constant is defined by the ``--with-fast-test`` option in homebrew.
-- O2SCL_GSL2 - Flag to allow functionality from later GSL versions in :ref:`fit_linear <fit_linear>` and :ref:`fit_nonlin <fit_nonlin>` .
-  This flag is set during compilation if ``--enable-gsl2`` is passed to the configure script.
-The command ``acol -v`` reports on whether or not GSL V2.0+ support was enabled during installation.
-- O2SCL_HDF - Internal flag to tell the makefiles if HDF5 support
-  is to be included.
-The end-user should not need to use this.
 - O2SCL_HDF5_COMP - Define this flag when O₂scl is compiled and for code which uses O₂scl to include support for HDF5 compression.
 The command ``acol -v`` reports whether or not HDF5